Table of Contents

 Step 4: Pursue Licensure

-To become a licensed professional engineer (PE), you will need to fulfill additional requirements, including:
+To become a licensed professional engineer (PE), you will need to fulfil additional requirements, including:

 - Accumulating several years of relevant work experience under the supervision of a licensed PE